fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 ## What is Appwrite Cloud?

 [Appwrite](https://appwrite.io) describes itself as "a backend platform for developing Web, Mobile, and Flutter applications."
-Originally this was offered as a Docker container a developer could run on their own servers that provided a variety of services and was very much a "backend in a box."
+Originally this was offered as a Docker container a developer could run on their servers that provided various services and was very much a "backend in a box."
 When coupled with their SDKs, developers had user authentication, a NoSQL database, file storage, serverless function, a real-time database, and built-in security for their application backend.

-Appwrite Cloud is a hosted solution for developers that want to use these features but do not want to go through the process of running Appwrite locally.
+Appwrite Cloud is a hosted solution for developers that want to use these features but want to avoid going through the process of running Appwrite locally.
 A developer can then get up and running immediately by letting Appwrite Cloud handle some of those yak-shaving questions like "How do we handle user logins?" or "Where can I set up a database?"
-A dashboard lets you set up the data for your application and you can start writing your application right away.
+A dashboard lets you set up the data for your application, and you can start writing your application right away.

 Appwrite Cloud also removes the need for the developer to set up and manage a server to run the Appwrite software.
-In the early days of application development, especially at the proof-of-concept level, being able to focus on solving the problem at hand is much more important than all the DevOps or hosting options available.
+In the early days of application development, especially at the proof-of-concept level, focusing on solving the problem at hand is much more important than all the DevOps or hosting options available.
 A single dashboard and system that handles authentication, data, and some basic code deployment help speed up the development process.

-One of the big advantages of Appwrite is the huge variety of languages they support.
+One of the significant advantages of Appwrite is the wide variety of languages they support.
 Their serverless system can work with Node, Ruby, PHP, Python, and Kotlin.
 Short of .NET, you can start to work with Vonage's APIs using our existing SDKs.
 This helps bridge the power of Appwrite Cloud with Vonage's APIs.
-Since Appwrite is built to scale with your application you can be comfortable in knowing that you can move from development to production without needing to swap anything out.
+Since Appwrite is built to scale with your application, you can be comfortable knowing that you can move from development to production without swapping anything out.

 The one downside to Appwrite is that it does not come with a hosting solution outside of the serverless functions for web applications.
 This does mean you will need a service to host your static HTML files or frontend code to serve customers.
 While they can support any host, they suggest [Vercel](https://vercel.com/), [Netlify](https://www.netlify.com/), or [Gitpod](https://www.gitpod.io/) during application setup.
 If you are building a mobile application that runs on a device you can access the backends.